linuxdeploy/linuxdeploy-plugin-qt/README.md

 # linuxdeploy-plugin-qt

 Plugin for linuxdeploy to bundle Qt dependencies of applications and libraries.
+It supports the Qt versions 5 and 6.

 ## About